AndreasKostler/cl-reducers/README.md

 ```

-And finally some benchmarks (SBCL):
+And finally some benchmarks (Lispworks):

 ```common-lisp
 (defun reducers ()